Skip to content

 Does ValidatorAI cite sources like Verdikt does?

 The two tools approach sourcing differently.
-ValidatorAI synthesizes patterns from training data and brings them to the conversation, which is well suited for a sparring partner but harder to verify on specific factual claims.
+ValidatorAI synthesizes patterns from training data and brings them to the conversation, which is well suited for a sparring tool but harder to verify on specific factual claims.
 Verdikt retrieves and cites tier-graded sources for every numeric claim, with a fourteen-gate quality check that blocks the memo from shipping if any claim cannot be traced to a source.
 For decisions where source verification matters, Verdikt is built for that constraint.

 Which tool is better for first-time founders?